spaceCh1mp/pow/client/README.md

 # Introduction

-    This is the view (frontend) for the web app pow, for a better description of the application go [Here](https://github.com/spaceCh1mp/pow).
+    This is the view (frontend) for the web app pow, for a better description of the application visit the main page.
 This is built using ReactJs and handles UI/UX functionality.

 ## Table of content